Poster Presentations: Call for Abstracts

 - Managing Risks of Disease Agents in Agricultural Research and Production Systems

 - Diagnostic and research facilities (labs, vivariums, greenhouses, quarantine facilities)

 - Biosafety and biocontainment in aquaculture

 - Laboratory/occupational illness, treatment and reporting issues

 - Occupational Health and Medical Surveillance issues for life scientists in the lab and field

 - Emergency response

 The deadline for submission is October 15, 2018.
-Submissions selected for development of a full poster session will be notified on or before November 15, 2018.
+Due to unforeseen delays, those selected for development of a full poster presentation will be notified by December 15, 2018.
 Please indicate in your submission if you are a student or young professional and provide relevant supporting information documenting your eligibility for this category.